 - Foods to Avoid:

 This is another often asked question.
 The rule of thumb is if a particular food upsets you, it may upset your baby and even then it often needs to be challenged a second time to be reasonably certain.
 You most likely already know what food disagrees with you and are avoiding it or consuming it in moderation.
-So any healthy food that was not upsetting you before breastfeeding you can almost certainly continue to enjoy.
+So for every day advice, any healthy food that was not upsetting you before breastfeeding you can almost certainly continue to enjoy.
 Alcohol consumption should be moderated.
 For a guide to alcohol consumption go: https://www.breastfeeding.asn.au/sites/default/files/imce/ABA_Alchohol_BF%20for%20website.pdf

 If you think that your baby is suffering from colic, there are many practical things you can do that can minimise your baby’s suffering and distress.
 I can support you with some management strategies.